ioBroker/ioBroker.javascript/README.md

 ### name
     log('Script ' + name + ' started!')

 It is not a function.
-It is a variable with script name, that is visible in script scope.
+It is a variable with script name, that is visible in script's scope.

+### instance
+    log('Script ' + name + ' started by ' + instance + '!')

+It is not a function.
+It is a variable with javascript instance, that is visible in script's scope.

 ## Scripts activity